EliahKagan/newrepo-findrepo/README.md

 to help Windows clients run `newrepo` and `findrepo` on a server.

-This isn't actually necessary, but it can make it easier to authenticate the same way you when peforming remote actions with Git.
+This isn't actually necessary, but it can make it easier to authenticate the same way as when you peforming remote actions with Git.
 For example, if you have a custom `%GIT_SSH%` environment variable that (directly or indirectly) runs `plink`, you might find nrr-frr helpful.

 ### Using `newrepo`

-`newrepo` creates a new bare Git repository in a top-level repo directory and reports the URL that can be used to clone it or add it as a remote.
+`newrepo` creates a new bare Git repository inside a top-level directory of repositories and reports the URL that can be used to clone it or add it as a remote.
 The name of the repository to be created is passed as a command-line argument.

 ```sh
 newrepo NAME